spilkowski/phpformclass/README.md

 4. If page is posted => isset($_POST["submit"]).
    Check if input is what you specified in $formFields => $form->validate()
 5. Render form $form->render()
-   This function return an array containing the form.
+   This function return an array containing the form (including errors).
    Each array has two indexes:
    0 = fieldtype
-   1 = fieldtype html code
+   1 = field html code
 6. If $form->validate() === true
    $_POST var is cleaned up and contains only valid formfields.
    Ready to send mail or store data in a database